JavaScript is disabled. Please enable to continue!

 Sample Submission

-Please follow the instruction to avoid any error.
+Please follow the instructions to avoid any errors.

-• Use 5 ml safe-lock tubesfor your templates and primers
+• Use 1.5 ml safe-lock tubes for your templates and primers.

-• Use a water resistant marker for any additional labeling of template and primer tubes
+• Use a water-resistant marker labeling of the template and primer tubes.

 Use the following concentration and volume for your samples: